 The ingredients that make this Italian street food so irresistible are kept secret, what is well knows is that in very little time you will become addicted to it and the staff will start knowing you by your name.

-Bassano’s nightlife is vibrant and lively and the city offers interesting going out options for audiences of all ages and preferences.
-Various bars and hangouts are scattered all over the historical center and offer unique experiences in curated contexts.
-Recently opened Palazzo delle Misture, for example, builds a consistent fin-de-siecle vibe by matching the retro design of the interiors with exotic cocktails inspired by last century’s cultural avant-garde, Leon bar, on the other hand, is the go-to bar for starting your nights out in Bassano.
+Bassano nightlife is vibrant and lively and the city offers interesting going out options for audiences of all ages and preferences.
+Various bars and hangouts are scattered all over the historical center and offer unique experiences in curated context in the best Italian tradition.
+Recently opened Palazzo delle Misture, for example, builds a consistent fin-de-siecle vibe by matching the retro design of the interiors with exotic cocktails inspired by last century’s cultural avant-garde.
+For 20 and 30 somethings, King of Bassano nightlife Leon bar, on the other hand, is the go-to bar for starting your nights out in Bassano.
+Officina del Gusto is the bar of choice of Bassano nightlife indie and hipsters.
 Osterias, beer gardens, and trendy spots are valid options.
-As usual, asking the locals recommendations on what’s going on tonight is the best thing to do in Bassano’s evening.
+As usual, asking the locals recommendations on what’s going on tonight is the best things to do in Bassano‘s evening.

 The Parolini Gardens are a botanical park and public green space given to the city by its nineteenth-century nobility.
-They are now the theater of the traditional summertime cinema festival part of the Opera Estate program, where a series of selected movies from renowned and emerging directors are shown in this amazing natural environment.
+They are now set of the traditional summertime cinema festival events in Bassano, part of the Opera Estate program, where a series of selected movies from renowned and emerging directors are shown in this amazing natural environment.
 If you already understand some Italian and are looking for chances to improve your language skills, a movie in the garden is definitely the best thing to do in Bassano.

 Did you know that this area is Europe’s best for paragliding?
-A few minutes of a drive outside of the city center will allow you to visit the beautiful region, including Mount Grappa, which from its 1775 meters above sea level offers moon-like landscapes, untouched nature and traditional high altitude inns serving homemade cheese and cold cuts.
-If you like spending some time in retreat in the mountains, to rent a cabin in Italy and go hiking might be the best thing to do.
-In Bassano and its surroundings, one can truly enjoy nature and some of the best outdoor experiences in the country.
+A few minutes of a drive outside of the city center will allow you to visit the beautiful region, including Mount Grappa, which from its 1775 meters above sea level offers moon-like landscapes, untouched nature and traditional high altitude inns (malghe) serving homemade cheese and cold cuts.
+If you like spending some time in retreat in the mountains, to rent a cabin in Italy and go hiking might be the best thing to do to make the best out of your visit.
+Veneto is renowned for its quality of living standards and In Bassano and its surroundings, one can truly enjoy nature and some of the best outdoor experiences in the country.

-Wine tourism is definitely the best sport to practice in Veneto.
+Wine tourism is definitely the best sport to practice in Veneto where you can visit wineries in Italy like nowhere else.
 Hundreds of producers are eager to let you taste their wine, hoping to sell you some few bottles to carry home.

 One can spend the best moments of a holiday simply strolling by car, gently, towards the best Italian landscapes, searching for some “osteria” and wine producer, intentionally losing direction.